google/oss-fuzz/docs/new_library.md

 ## Prerequisites

-Install Docker.
+[Install Docker].

 If you're not familiar with how building libFuzzer-style fuzzers work in general, check out [this page](http://llvm.org/docs/LibFuzzer.html).

 ## Library directories

-At a minimum, a library directory requires 3 files:
+A library directory requires 3 files:

 * Jenkinsfile
 * Dockerfile